ryoosari/ghrproperties.id/README.md

 2. **Hybrid Mode** - Pre-rendered pages with revalidation for updates when Strapi content changes
 3. **Full Dynamic** - All content fetched at request time (requires a Node.js server)

-For detailed instructions on each deployment option, see [STATIC-DEPLOYMENT.md](./STATIC-DEPLOYMENT.md).
+For detailed instructions on each deployment option, see [STATIC-DEPLOYMENT.md](./docs/STATIC-DEPLOYMENT.md).

+## Documentation

+All project documentation can be found in the `docs/` directory, including:
+- Deployment guides
+- Strapi integration instructions
+- Database setup
+- Maps integration

 ## Quick Start